GDAngela/Online-chatroom/README.md

 -MySql to store and manage messages and user informatin

--frontend: HTML5,css

--Backend : Javascript and jQuery
+-frontend: HTML5,css, JavaScript and jQuery

 -Perform unit test using PHPunit framework and cURL